JHR Developments: Early years

-Single-seater racing

-Formula 4
+2010–2021

+In May 2010, the team entered the 2010 British GT Championship for the two Knockhill races in the GTC class.
+Using the Jamie Hunter Racing (the original team name) banner, the team fielded a Porsche 997 GT3 Cup for Steven Hunter and Derek Pierce.
+As the only car competing in GTC class in this round, they finished the first race eighth in overall but did not complete the second race.
+The duo finished third in GTC class as they did not do any further British GT rounds in 2010.

+The team's managing company, named JHR Automotive, was incorporated on 3 February 2011.
+Later, JHR appeared in the first two rounds of 2011 British GT Championship with a Ginetta G55, fielding Stefan Hodgetts and Adam Morgan.
+The pair finished 14th overall in the first race but retired from the second race.

+On 28 November 2013, the managing company was renamed to JHR Developments (UK) Ltd.

-The team has competed in the F4 British Championship since its inception in 2015.
-The team won all available championships in 2021: Driver, team and rookie.
+The team has competed in F4 British Championship since its inception, with the 2015 season being JHR Developments's first known single-seater campaign.
 In 2017, one of the team's British F4 drivers, Billy Monger, was severely crashed during a race at Donington Park.
 As a result, both of his legs were amputated.

-To serve its F4 British operation, the team is known to have a race simulator, which is claimed as "bespoke".
+During its participation in British F4, the team is known to have a race simulator, which is claimed by the team as "bespoke".
+The team won all available championships in 2021: Driver, team and rookie.

+JHR Developments also formerly competed in one-make racing championships, including Ginetta Junior Championship and Ginetta GT4 Supercup (organised by Ginetta), as well as Renault Clio Cup United Kingdom.
+However, in August 2017, the team was suspended from competing in Ginetta-organised championships as the team was under investigation because of unknown engine irregularities.

+In November 2018, it was announced that the team would compete in GB3 Championship (then BRDC British Formula 3 Championship) from 2019 season; however, the team did not compete.
+Their BRDC F3 debut occurred in 2020 for a part-time basis with two cars.
+For this season, Carter Williams, Max Marzorati and Ayrton Simmons drove for the team.
+The team did not compete in 2021 season, although the team was named as one of the participated teams.

+2022–2026

 In November 2021, the team announced that it would join the 2022 Formula 4 UAE Championship.
 The team ended the season without scoring team points.
 The team also competed in 2022 F4 Spanish Championship as a part-time entry, but failed to score any points.

-In late 2024, the team was officially announced to join 2025 season of the Formula Winter Series.
-However, the team withdrew prior to the start of the season.
-It is possible that the team had struggled to find drivers for the series.

-GB3 Championship

-In November 2018, it was announced that the team would compete in GB3 Championship (then BRDC British Formula 3 Championship) from 2019 season.
-However, the team did not compete in any round in 2019 season.

-Their BRDC F3 debut occurred in 2020 for a part-time basis with two cars.
-For this season, the team signed Carter Williams, Max Marzorati and Ayrton Simmons.

-The team did not compete in 2021 season, although the team was named as one of the participated teams.

-For the 2022 season, the team signed Matthew Rees.
-After being a single-car entry for the season's first half, the team expanded to a two-car entry after the team signed James Hedley who departed from Elite Motorsport.
+For the 2022 GB3 season, the team signed Matthew Rees for an initial single-car entry, before expanding to a two-car entry with James Hedley, departing from Elite Motorsport.

-Matthew Rees stayed with the team for the 2023 season.
+Matthew Rees stayed with the team for the 2023 GB3 Championship.
 The team promoted Joseph Loake from their F4 British outfit for the second car and signed David Morales for the third car.
-The team claimed the Teams' Championship with 844 points.
+The team claimed the Teams' Championship in this season.

-In 2024, the team signed Patrick Heuzenroeder, Josh Irfan and John Bennett.

-The team signed Noah Lisle and Kai Daryanani for the 2025 season.
-Later, Divy Nandan moved to the team from Chris Dittmann Racing ahead of the Zandvoort round.
-Bart Harrison joined the team for the last two rounds.

-Other series

-Initially, after the team’s foundation, the team participated in two Formula Renault series: Eurocup Formula Renault and Formula Renault 2.0 UK.

-The team's website lists GB4 Championship as one of their racing program.
-In October 2021, it was announced that JHR Developments was one of the first eight teams committed with GB4 for the 2022 season; however, the team has never entered any round in GB4 since 2022.